Elementor and Core Framework

 Keep CSS in one place

 Elementor Pro did allow you to add custom CSS directly onto a widget and this is what most developers would resort to but it does not make for an easily maintainable site – twelve months from now if you edit the site would you remember where the custom CSS is?
 The better approach is to have all of the CSS in one place and use classes to assign it to a particular widget.
 Elementor Pro previously allowed you to put custom CSS into Site Settings but this is not available in the new Essentials version.
 So the next best option is to put it into the Additional CSS of the theme.
 I tried this out with the Hello theme and found that the CSS was retained after upgrading the theme to a new version.
 But what I hate about that as a solution is that the CSS is embedded into your HTML exactly as it is laid out and it looks so unprofessional.
-I really want the CSS minimised at the very least and ideally in a CSS file that is referenced in the HTML header.
+It also means that if you change themes your formatting is lost.
+I really want the CSS minimised at the very least and in a CSS file that is referenced in the HTML header.

 Benefits of Core Framework with Elementor